TimvanScherpenzeel/binpacker/README.md

 ### JSON chunk header

-_A single JSON chunk header marked by `JSON` in ASCII (`uint32 chunkLength`, `uint32 chunkType`)_
+_A single JSON chunk header_

-The JSON chunk header has a field that marks the length of the JSON chunk and a type marked `JSON` in ASCII.
+The JSON chunk header has a field that marks the length of the JSON chunk (`uint32 chunkLength`) and a type (`uint32 chunkType`) marked `JSON` in ASCII.

 ### JSON chunk

-_A single JSON chunk (`ubyte[] chunkData`)_
+_A single JSON chunk_

-The JSON chunk contains a stringified JSON description of the processed files: `name`, `bufferStart`, `bufferEnd` and `mimeType`.
+The JSON chunk (`ubyte[] chunkData`) contains a stringified JSON description of the processed files: `name`, `bufferStart`, `bufferEnd` and `mimeType`.
 The difference between `bufferStart` and `bufferEnd` describe the length of the file.
 This length is used to extract the correct amount of bytes per file from the binary chunk that follows next.

 ### Binary chunk header

-_A single binary chunk header marked by `BIN` in ASCII (`uint32 chunkLength`, `uint32 chunkType`)_
+_A single binary chunk header_

-The binary chunk header has a field that marks the length of the binary chunk and a type marked `BIN` in ASCII.
+The binary chunk header has a field that marks the length of the binary chunk (`uint32 chunkLength`) and a type (`uint32 chunkType`) marked `BIN` in ASCII.

 ### Binary chunk

-_A single binary chunk (`ubyte[] chunkData`)_
+_A single binary chunk_

-The binary chunk contains a single `Uint8Array` typed array buffer that has been constructed out of concatenated files.
+The binary chunk (`ubyte[] chunkData`) contains a single `Uint8Array` typed array buffer that has been constructed out of concatenated files.
 Using the data described in the JSON chunk one can correctly extract the file from the binary chunk.

 ## Flags